You use way more than 10 percent of your brain

 Social interaction is good for the brain

-.
+Jacob Lund/ShutterstockIf you want to remain sharp as you get older, it's not just about gaining knowledge but about social stimulation too.
+"Research suggests that meaningful social activities actually maintains or increases brain function," says Anthony Cirillo, FACHE, ABC, president of the healthcare consulting firm The Aging Experience.
 "The memory center in the brains of seniors maintained their size and, in men, grew modestly after two years in a program that engaged them in meaningful and social activities."
 So volunteering, visiting with friends and family, and staying active in social groups can actually help your brain as you age.
-Here are more daily habits a neurologist swears by to prevent Alzheimer's.
+Check out these other 15 things brain doctors do to prevent Alzheimer's.

 Classical music doesn't make babies smarter